 Here $\Omega^a \dots \Omega^d$ are fours locations inside the survey mask such that the distance between $\Omega^a$ and $\Omega^b$ lies inside the angular bin $[\theta_{-}^{ab},\theta_{+}^{ab}]$ and the distance between $\Omega^c$ and $\Omega^d$ lies inside the angular bin $[\theta_{-}^{cd},\theta_{+}^{cd}]$.
 Now the approximation of \citet{Efstathiou2004} assumes that the 2-point functions $\xi^{ac}(\theta),\xi^{bd}(\theta)$ are negligible on scales $\theta$ comparable to the smalles features in the mask.
 Schematically this amounts to making the approximation

-where $\bar{\xi}^{ac}$ is a suitable average of the 2-point function of different scales.
-However, this approximation fails when the mask contains features (\eg\ holes) on scales where the 2-point function has not yet decayed.
-Assuming that such small scales holes cover a fraction of $f_{\mathrm{mask}}$ of a more coarse version of the footprint, then this can roughly be corrected for with a multiplicative factor, \ie by instead using the approximation
+where $\bar{\xi}^{ac}$ is a suitable average of the 2-point function over different scales.
+Our understanding of the approximation of \citet{Efstathiou2004} via \eqnref{Efstathiou_approx_1} is based on findings that we present in \apprefnospace{motivation_for_rescaling}.
+This approximation fails when the mask contains features (\eg\ holes) on scales where the 2-point function has not yet decayed.
+Assuming that such small scales holes cover a fraction of $f_{\mathrm{mask}}$ of a more coarse version of the footprint, then this can roughly be corrected for with a multiplicative factor, \ie\ by instead using the approximation

 The right panel of \figref{masking_and_fsky} visualizes this for the mixed terms in the covariance, where one of the correlation functions $\xi^{ac}$ or $\xi^{bd}$ is due to sampling noise such as shape-noise or shot-noise and is hence exactly proportional to a Dirac delta function.
 In that case, the integration is over pairs that share one end point.
 Now the approximation made \eg\ in \citet{Efstathiou2004} or by our \eqnref{Efstathiou_2.0_main_text} assumes that also the correlation function between the other two end points effectively acts as a delta function with respect to the smallest scale features in the survey mask (\cf\ \eqnrefnospace{Efstathiou_approx_1}).
 We find that this is not the case for the DES-Y3 mask and that it contains features on all scales relevant to our analysis.
 But as indicated in \eqnref{Efstathiou_approx_2}, one can approximately correct for this by multiplying the mixed terms in the covariance by the fraction $f_{\mathrm{mask}}$ of the coarser survey geometry that is covered by small scale holes in the mask.
 This can be considered a next-to-leading order correction to our \eqnrefnospace{Efstathiou_2.0_main_text}.